 We are supporting a couple of charities on our route through Africa.
 Feel free to donate a couple of quid to one or other, or even better, both.

-Sarah has been diagnosed with Idiopathis plulmonay fibrosis for 10 years now…(IPF), which is caused by repeated injury to small areas of your lung.
+Sarah was diagnosed with Idiopathis Pulmonay Fibrosis (IPF) in 2000, which is caused by repeated injury to small areas of the lung.
 This results in inflammation of the lungs and then scarring, which stop the lungs doing their job – taking oxygen from the air and passing it into the blood.
-So Sarah may at times have breathing difficulties or get breathless from simple activities such as walking and talking (but she seems to do ok most of the time, well, talking at least…!!).
+This means that Sarah may at times have breathing difficulties or get breathless from simple activities such as walking and talking (but she seems to do ok most of the time, well, talking at least…!!).

 Friends have told us that the work Water Aid have provided has produced amazing results for the local communities.